gaperez64/acacia-bonsai/doc/tacas23/etc/Readme.txt

   [... runs Acacia-Bonsai]
   $ cp _bm-logs/best.json acacia-bonsai.json

-  $ rm -f build_best/benchmarked; ./self-benchmark.sh -b strix/syntcomp21/all -t 6 -c best
+  $ rm -f build_best/benchmarked; ./self-benchmark.sh -f -b strix/syntcomp21/all -t 6 -c best
   [... runs Strix]
   $ cp _bm-logs/best.json strix.json

-  $ rm -f build_best/benchmarked; ./self-benchmark.sh -b ltlsynt/syntcomp21/all -t 6 -c best
+  $ rm -f build_best/benchmarked; ./self-benchmark.sh -f -b ltlsynt/syntcomp21/all -t 6 -c best
   [... runs ltlsynt]
   $ cp _bm-logs/best.json ltlsynt.json

-  $ rm -f build_best/benchmarked; ./self-benchmark.sh -b aca+/syntcomp21/all -t 6 -c best
+  $ rm -f build_best/benchmarked; ./self-benchmark.sh -f -b aca+/syntcomp21/all -t 6 -c best
   [... runs Acacia+]
   $ cp _bm-logs/best.json aca+.json

-Similarly, if the reviewer wishes to execute the benchmarks for the other tools, we encourage them to replace 'syntcomp21/all' with 'syntcomp21/0s-20s' and '-t 6' with '-t 1' to obtain reasonable running times (approx. 1 hour for all tools).
+Similarly, if the reviewer wishes to execute the benchmarks for the other tools, we encourage them to replace 'syntcomp21/all' with 'syntcomp21/crit' and '-t 6' with '-t 1' to obtain reasonable running times (approx. 1 hour for all tools).
+The '-f' option is used to allow the script to assume that the test suite passed, which is not the case for ltlsynt (for technical reasons) and for Acacia+.

 ** Generating the plots